filastudio/awesome-laravel/README.md

 **Know what's happening in your application at all times.** Production applications need robust monitoring and observability.
 These tools give you real-time insight into your application's health, performance, and errors.

+- [Laravel Nightwatch](https://nightwatch.laravel.com/) — The official, first-party production monitoring platform for Laravel.
+Deep monitoring and insights, no matter where you deploy.
 - [Laravel Telescope](https://laravel.com/docs/telescope) — The official debug assistant for Laravel.
 Provides deep insight into requests, exceptions, log entries, database queries, queued jobs, mail, notifications, and cache operations.
 - [Laravel Horizon](https://laravel.com/docs/horizon) — Monitor and configure your Redis queues with a beautiful, real-time dashboard.
 Track job throughput, runtime, and failure rates.
 - [Laravel Pulse](https://laravel.com/docs/pulse) — A free, open-source application performance monitoring tool for Laravel.
 Track requests, jobs, exceptions, and slow queries with a beautiful dashboard.